DCGM/pero-quality/README.md

 # pero-quality

 This repository provides tools for quality assessment of digitalized documents .
 The estimated quality scores closely correnspond to readability by humans.
 The tools provide quality score heatmaps and an overall quality score for a whole document page.
-The module computes local perceptual qulity scores based on confidenc scores  from Optical Character Recognition (OCR).
+The module computes local perceptual quality scores based on confidence scores  from Optical Character Recognition (OCR).
 More detailed description is provided below.

 ![](images/image0.jpg) ![](images/image2.jpg)